 In addition to the information and resources on our Later Life Planning webpages, these LGBTQ+-specific resources may help:

-Along with the isolation that can be oppressive to older adults can omes fear that LGBTQ+ people would have to go back "in the closet" as they age.
+In addition to fearing the kinds of isolation that can be oppressive to any older adult, LGBTQ+ people may also worry that they would have to go back "in the closet" as they age.
 Staying connected to community can help.

 The text on this page is copyright PlaneTree Health Library, licensed under Creative Commons CC BY-SA.
 Linked contents are the responsibility of their creators / copyright holders.